 All you need to do in this case is provide your affiliate marketers with easy-to-post content for their social channels that makes promoting your digital products a breeze.

 Check out how Minessa Konecky gives her affiliate marketers access to compelling graphics they can publish on their own site and social media channels.

-If you have bloggers in your affiliate network, create graphics like this sidebar graphic promoting Michele Bradley’s 511 Workshops product.
+If you have bloggers in your affiliate network, create graphics for them to share in their sidebars or banner areas.

 This way, every time an affiliate blogger features a new article in their social posts, their audience will catch sight of your affiliate product image after reading the new article.

 Another leg up that bloggers have is they can write an article featuring your affiliate products and sprinkle some search engine optimization (SEO) into it.

 It’s even worth updating articles that are a few years old, too, when you consider nearly 60% of the top 10 Google page rankings are over three years old.

 Just add relevant images, links, and content that promote your affiliate products, while still falling in line with the article’s main purpose.